Updated: Dec 28, 2021

 Note: If going this retail route, be prepared to share your mark up, they need their commissions too.

-If you add this resale route, support them by never ever ever undercutting price of your pieces publicly (anywhere), to what they are trying to sell retail for you.
+If you participate in retail/resale sales route, support them by never ever ever undercutting price of your pieces publicly (anywhere), to what they are trying to sell retail for you.
 That’s bad business practice.
-Ensure your web or their marketed prices are at least the same as what’s in your (stockist/gallery) retail outlets, so you don’t make them look bad.
-If you choose, you can privately offer a different (or sale) price for friends, family or whatever, but publicly, all prices should reflect the same pricing, that anyone representing you has.
+Ensure your web or their marketed prices are at least the same as what’s in your (stockist/gallery) retail outlets, so you don’t make your resellers look bad.
+If you choose, you can privately offer a different (or sale) price for friends, family or whatever, but publicly listed prices should reflect the same pricing, that anyone representing you sells for.